LazyFace32/Processing-Dark-Theme-3.5.3/README.md

 ## Installation ##

-It is adviced to take a backup of the original `theme.txt` file, `status` folder and `preferences.txt` file.
+It is advised to take a backup of the original `theme.txt` file, `status` folder and `preferences.txt` file.
 This is if you're unhappy with the theme and wish to change back or if anything breaks.
 If these files are lost it is possibly to simply re-install the Processing IDE but do this at own risk.

 Close Processing before replacing the old files or before making any changes to the files.